Karpathos Island, especially in the North is an exciting place for birdwatchers!

 The protected area of Karpathos island which is a part of the Natura 2000 network, is an important place because many birds stop during their migration from Africa to Europe and back.

 Depending on the season and the weather, you can normally see Bonelli eagles and long-legged buzzards soaring above the mountains and plateaus.
 Also larks, wheatears, swallows, ravens, and varieties of swifts.

-We have kestrels, peregrines and the occasional sparrow hawk.
-In the spring and autumn many eagles and harriers pass through.
-Also bee eaters.
+We have kestrels, peregrines, and the occasional sparrow hawk.
+In the spring and autumn, many eagles and harriers pass through and also bee-eaters.

-At sea you will recognise three varieties of gull, including the rare Adouine, shags and shearwaters.
+At sea, you will recognize three varieties of gull, including the rare Adouine, shags, and shearwaters.

-For many birdwatchers the jewel in the crown is our very own Eleanora's falcon.
-These come to us every year from Madagascer, travelling up the African coast, crossing over the mountains and following the river Nile.
-Two days from the Egyption coasts and they are on the cliffs of North Karpathos.
+For many birdwatchers, the jewel in the crown is our very own Eleanora's falcon.
+These come to us every year from Madagascar, traveling up the African coast, crossing over the mountains, and following the river Nile.
+Two days from the Egyptian coasts and they are on the cliffs of North Karpathos.

 The English name and the species name eleonorae commemorate Eleanor of Arborea, Queen or Lady-Judge (Juighissa) and national heroine of Sardinia, who in 1392, under the jurisdiction conferred by the Carta de Logu, became the first ruler in history to grant protection to hawk and falcon nests against illegal hunters.